 Community Management – How to be a Terrible Netizen

 Are YOU a Terrible Netizen?
-I have been managing Able2know for over a dozen years and I have seen my share.
+I have been managing Able2know for over fifteen years and I have seen my share.

 How to Be a Jerk Online